Chapter 2

 yes

-We should also note how the noun_head_full rules of (2.4) fall into four different types that depend on the value of the first parameter:
+We should also note how the noun_head_full rules of (2.4) are of four types that depend on the value of the first parameter:

-What do the results of (2.6)–(2.21) tell us about where words with the different word classes of Table 2.3 can be used?
+What do the results of (2.6)–(2.21) tell us about where words with the different word classes of Table 2.3 can occur?

 (2.6)